Tofu (reahl-tofu)¶

 Interdependencies between Fixtures¶

-Just like a test method can use one or more Fixture
+Just like a test method can use one or more Fixtures, a Fixture can also use other Fixtures.
+Decorate your

-s it depends on.
-When your Fixture
+Fixture class with uses to specify the other Fixtures it depends on.
+When your Fixture is instantiated,

-attribute is named as per your invocation of uses
+attribute is named as per your invocation of uses:

 class RoleFixture(Fixture):